maelstrom-software/maelstrom/doc/book/head/src/dirs.md

 XDG specification if that's not specified.

-`cargo-maelstrom` uses a `maelstrom/cache` directory in the target subdirectory of the project. `maelstrom-pytest` uses `.maelstrom-pytest/cache` in the current directory.
+`cargo-maelstrom` uses a `maelstrom/cache` directory in the target subdirectory of the project. `maelstrom-go-test` uses `.maelstrom-go-test/cache` in the curent directory and `maelstrom-pytest` uses `.maelstrom-pytest/cache` in the current directory.
 The idea is that this cache is project-specific, so it should be stored within the project.